concertman/speed_tester/README.md

 #### Exporting results to CSV
 I've included a script to export a CSV file that can be used in excel or google sheets.
+To use this just run `./export.sh` from the project directory.

 #### Future
 Some ideas to expand on.